 - Auditor's Report.
-A standard auditor's report is included in the appendix for your reference. - Report to the Board of the Centre Annual Audit Results.
+A standard auditor's report is included in the appendix for your reference.
+This will be the first year that we will issue an auditor's report on the Centre's financial statements prepared using the International Public Sector Accounting Standards (IPSAS).
+The opinion will no longer make any reference to the United Nations System Accounting Standards, which was the previous accounting framework applied by the ITC. - Report to the Board of the Centre Annual Audit Results.
 This report is prepared to assist members in their review of the financial statements.
 The report provides disclosures required by professional standards and other information we believe will be useful to the Board.